ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 ### `ibmcloud cis security-events`
 {: #list-security-event}

 The `security-events` command is replacing the `firewall-events` command.
-It can pull up to 100 days of security events which may be triggered from a wider variety of sources (other than firewall) such as rate-limiting, L7 DDoS, and browser-integrity-check.
-With the new `security-events` command, you able to list only firewall events by specifying the `--source` options.
+It can pull up to 30 days of security events which may be triggered from a wider variety of sources (other than firewall) such as rate-limiting, L7 DDoS, and browser-integrity-check.
+With the new `security-events` command, you are able to list only firewall events by specifying the `--source` options.

 Retrieve a full log of security events include Firewall Rules, Rate Limiting, Security Level, Access Rules, WAF, User Agent Blocking, Zone Lockdown and Advanced DDoS Protection.